Curriculum Detail - Kindergarten

 • Kindergarten Science

-• Study the ecology of the Hawaiian Islands, the wildlife and savanna of Kenya, the rainforest, the Sonoran Desert and the polar regions
+• Study specific global biomes such as the Hawaiian Islands, the savannas of Kenya, the rainforest, the Sonoran Desert and the polar regions

 • Kindergarten Technology